Resource Embedding

 Many-to-many relationships

--- the join table can also be detected if the composite key has additional columns
+The join table is also detected if the composite key has additional columns.

 create table roles(